When to suspect this adverse reaction?

 In severe cases, the patient may develop shock with accompanying renal failure and disseminated intravascular coagulation (DIC) (2).
 This reaction may be fatal.(1,2)

-For clinically apparent reactions, bacterial infections are reported to occur in at least 1:75 000 platelet transfusions and at least 1:500 000 red cell transfusions.(3,4)
+In Australia clinically apparent reactions due to bacterial infections are reported in approximately 1:250 000 platelet transfusions and approximately 1:2.5 million red cell transfusions.(3)

 Bacterial infection is more common with: